‘Pure Americana’: the Cape Cod house that Paul and Bunny Mellon built

 Built of concrete to withstand the salt air, the house is clad with wooden shingles in the traditional New England style.
 Photo: Halsey Fulton

-Koch acquired the estate from Rachel Lambert ‘Bunny’ Mellon, one of America’s greatest tastemakers and the designer of the White House Rose Garden.
-It’s located on Oyster Harbors — a gated community only accessible from the mainland by drawbridge — which features a marina, an 18-hole golf course and a historic country club.
+The property is located in Oyster Harbors — a gated community only accessible from the mainland by drawbridge — which features a marina, an 18-hole golf course and a historic country club.

-The house sits on one of several local parcels of land acquired from the 1950s onwards by Bunny and her husband, the banking heir and thoroughbred racehorse breeder Paul Mellon.
+It sits on one of several local parcels of land acquired from the 1950s onwards by the banking heir, art collector and thoroughbred racehorse breeder Paul Mellon and his wife, Rachel Lambert ‘Bunny’ Mellon.
 Among the others was Dead Neck Island, a 1.7-mile uninhabited sandbar between Grand Island and Nantucket Sound, which is now a nature reserve.

-The property features two guest cottages, an artist’s studio, a beach house and a greenhouse, in addition to extensive gardens reflecting Bunny Mellon’s horticultural interests.
+The property features two guest cottages, an artist’s studio, a beach house and a greenhouse, in addition to extensive gardens.
 Photo: Halsey Fulton

 Outside, she created wildflower meadows overflowing with colour, laid out vegetable patches and set flagstones wide enough apart so that wild plants could spring up between them.
 Every summer, her beloved collection of citrus trees would be shuttled to Cape Cod from her winter home in Antigua.